collective/collective.documentfile/README.rst

 - Optionally enhanced built-in File content type so that it gets it metadata updated from uploaded file (including cover image)

+- A nicer default view (used both for the example type & enhanced File)

 Features not provided
 ----------------------